-Bonds payable accrue interest at rates ranging from 0.8% to 6.0%, with an effective interest rate of 3.85% at June 30, 2014.
-All bonds payable at June 30, 2014, exclusive of refunded bonds, are due serially through the year 2044.
+Bonds payable accrue interest at rates ranging from 0.8% to 6.0%, with an effective interest rate of 3.78% at June 30, 2015.
+All bonds payable at June 30, 2015, exclusive of refunded bonds, are due serially through the year 2044.
 Generally, the bonds are callable at a premium after a specified number of years.

-In April 2014, WSSC issued \$150 million of Consolidated Public Improvement Bonds to fund new construction on rehabilitation and replacement of water and sewer mains.
-WSSC issued \$150 million and \$250 million, respectively, of Consolidated Public Improvement Bonds in April 2013 and November 2012 to fund new construction.
+In December 2014 and April 2014, WSSC issued \$250 million and \$150 million, respectively, of Consolidated Public Improvement Bonds to fund new construction on rehabilitation and replacement of water and sewer mains.

+In September 2009, WSSC issued \$180 million of Consolidated Public Improvement Bonds in two series; \$90 million in Tax-Exempt Bonds, Series 2009A and \$90 million in Taxable Build America Bonds - Direct Payment to the Issuer, Series 2009B.
 In September 2010, WSSC issued \$240 million of Consolidated Public Improvement Bonds in two series; \$120 million in Tax-Exempt Bonds, Series 2010A and \$120 million in Taxable Build America Bonds - Direct Payment to the Issuer, Series 2010B.
 The American Recovery and Reinvestment Act of 2009 created the Build America Bonds program.
 This program is intended to assist state and local municipalities in issuing debt.
 One provision of the program is for issuance of taxable Build America Bonds to finance capital expenditures while providing a federal subsidy of 35% of the interest payment to the issuer.
-Due to government sequestration enacted in March 2013, the December 1, 2013 and June 1, 2014 subsidies were reduced by 2.6%.
+Due to government sequestration enacted in March 2013, the December 1, 2014 and June 1, 2015 subsidies were reduced by 2.5%.
 The subsidy is payable over the life of the issue, and in the schedule below it is assumed that the remainder of subsidy payments will be made at the original 35%.